AI Use Cases/Logistics

 How does AI optimize invoice processing for logistics?

 AI validates carrier invoices against contracted rates and actual service delivery data pulled from your TMS in real time, automatically flagging overcharges, uncontracted surcharges, and billing errors before payment.
 The system understands logistics-specific line items - detention hours validated against dock timestamps, fuel surcharges checked against contracted percentages, HAZMAT and drayage markups verified against freight lane agreements - and routes exceptions to Finance for review rather than requiring manual line-by-line auditing.
-This transforms invoice processing from a 45+ day manual cycle into an 8-12 day automated workflow with 95%+ accuracy.
+The working target: an AP cycle measured in days instead of 45+, with extraction accuracy above 95%.

 Is our Finance & Accounting data kept secure during this process?